eclipse-iofog/iofog.org/content/docs/1.3.0/iofogctl/application-yaml-spec.md

-# Iofogctl application yaml specification
+# Iofogctl application YAML specification

 `iofogctl` allows users to deploy ioFog resources that are specified in yaml files.

 ## Header

-All yaml documents are structured to be [Kubernetes](https://kubernetes.io/) compliants.
+All YAML documents are structured to be [Kubernetes](https://kubernetes.io/) compliants.

 [More information](../iofogctl/header.html)